-With the support of a Faculty Research Grant, DuBose has an agreement with Albany Records to record an album of contemporary hybrid works, and she is commissioning composers to write music for the project.
-She also continues to perform – even during the pandemic – with scheduled virtual performances for Opera Carolina, the Music by Women Festival, and the National Association of Teachers of Singing (NATS) summer workshop.
+With the support of a Faculty Research Grant, DuBose signed with Albany Records to record an album of contemporary hybrid works, and the result, Blurred Lines: 21st Century Hybrid Vocal Literature, came out in Fall 2022.
+She also continues to perform, with scheduled performances for Opera Carolina, the Music by Women Festival, and the National Association of Teachers of Singing (NATS) summer workshop.

 Pictured: Dr. DuBose at Carnegie Hall (left) and in Porgy and Bess (above right).